Anthony Kamanga: Local Courts bill

 with a jurisdiction limited to small matters.

 The Local Courts bill includes a clause that bans fouling the air: "Any person who vitiates the atmosphere in any place so as to make it noxious to the public to the health of persons in general dwelling or carrying on business in the neighbourhood or passing along a public way shall be guilty of a misdemeanour".

 Speaking on Capital Radio's Straight Talk program, Justice Minister Chaponda said that legislation bans farting in public places and makes it a criminal offense.

 The story was quickly picked up by the foreign press, particularly the British tabloids.

 Kamanga contradicted Chaponda, saying the bill referred only to air pollution.

 Later, Chaponda retracted his remarks, saying he had not read the proposed bill before commenting.

+Attorney General

+Kamanga moved to be Attorney General in 2012.
+In January 2013 Janet Chikaya Banda was announced as his replacement as Solicitor General, even though she could not be consulted.